DataDog/chaos-controller/docs/network_disruption_hosts.md

     <img src="../docs/img/network_hosts/notation_traffic.png" height=180 width=600 />
 </kbd></p>

 As with all disruptions, pods or nodes are targeted for injection if they satisfy the conditions of the label selector specified in the `selector` field.
-For network disruptions, we can also specify to only disrupt packets interacting with a particular host or set of hosts through the `hosts` field.
+For network disruptions, we can also specify to only disrupt packets interacting with a particular host or set of hosts through the `network.hosts` field.
+We will refer to `network.hosts` field in the rest of the document as the `hosts` field.

 <p align="center"><kbd>
     <img src="../docs/img/network_hosts/notation_egress.png" height=160 width=570 />